How to Use the Nano Speech Framework in Marketing to Engage, Persuade, and Convert Customers

 Open: Align With Their Needs

-• “I understand your team struggles to track campaign ROI efficiently.”
+• "I know your team is struggling to track campaign ROI accurately."

 Body: Show the Solution

-Focus on how your solution addresses their challenges.
-Use short examples or case studies for social proof:
+Focus on how you solve their problem, and back it with a short example or case study for proof:

 Close: Drive Action

-• Understand what they need to move forward
+• Agree what they need to move forward

 • Book a strategy session